pajki/seminar_01/readme.md

     pip install -r requirements.txt
     # Migrate the database
     python manage.py migrate

+To run the crawler, there is a custom manage.py command.
+Optionally we can resume operation with restoring the frontier from the database by passing --restore flag.
+Number of threads must passed.

+    # Run the crawler
+    python manage.py startcrawler 16

 If we want to manage data, we can easily achieve this by accessing the Django admin.